Amit775/Hostel/README.md

 now we need to edit our application, let's say that we want to compile our AppComponent into web component. we need to prevent from angular to bootstrap this component.

 in module.app.ts
-1. remove AppComponent from the bootstrap array (usually the array sould be empty, if there is another component there, it's mean that there is another root component in the app and it should be web component two)
+1. remove AppComponent from the bootstrap array (usually at this point the array should be empty, if there is another component, it's mean that there is another root component in the app and it probably should be web component too)

 2. add this code to the class AppModule
 ```js